 Every now and then, we’re asked how early a child can begin private music lessons.
 Is there one right answer?
 Not exactly.
 As we all know, people are unique.
 We all learn at different paces, adjust to new situations differently, and have our own […]

 Tag: former student

 Miss Haleigh shares her Learning Allegro journey with us in this last blog post of 2018.
 The last week of December is an interesting paradox.
 Within the span of a week, we go from celebrating the past to cheering on the future.
 Christmas is all about […]

 Every now and then, someone asks us whether their child should be in group lessons or private lessons — but believe it or not, the two are really designed to work together.
 Allow me to explain!

 I SHOULD PREFACE THIS POST WITH A LITTLE NOTE.
 Yes, I’m in the music education business.
 No, I’m not writing this to guilt-trip you into keeping an unhappy child in lessons!
 There are certainly times to take a child out of music lessons, just like […]

 In last week’s post, I said that I did not start playing violin in a community-oriented way until I had been in private lessons for thirteen years.
 That’s a partial truth.

-My middle school and high school did not have onsite music programs, so until […]
+IN TODAY’S POST, MISS HALEIGH TACKLES A COMMONLY-ASKED MUSIC QUESTION.
 One of my favorite parts about working at Learning Allegro is the diversity of the people I encounter every day.
 Music is one of those rare things that manages to pull people out of every […]

 “Confessions of a Former Bad Student” is a series by Miss Haleigh — Learning Allegro teacher, orchestra violinist, and former bad student.
 I never celebrated Halloween growing up.
 I went trick-or-treating exactly twice in my life: once when I was two (my parents, kind souls, […]